 Anyway.
 You should make these salad wraps.
 Over-stuff them all you want.
 I had a general “tropical salsa meal” concept on my recipe list already, but these wraps didn’t come to be until I tried Ali’s Thai-style nachos at her super cool loft.
 She topped her nachos with mango salsa and a drizzle of peanut sauce.
 Delicious!

 As much as I love the salad wrap version, please feel free to deconstruct the recipe.
 You could simply serve the mango salsa with chips.
 Or skip the tofu for a light appetizer.
-For a hot meal, serve the salsa on top of rice with peanut sauce.
+For a hot meal, serve the salsa on top of rice with peanut sauce (as shown here).
 In the mood for a big green salad?
 Top fresh lettuce with salsa and peanut sauce.

 If you’re in a hurry, use San-J brand peanut sauce to save some time (it’s salty, so I prefer my homemade version).
 Skip the garnish of peanuts and coconut flakes if you’re really in a time pinch.

 You also have a few options when it comes to the tofu.
 I’ve shared my technique for crispy baked tofu already (the trick is to toss the tofu with a tiny bit of oil and some arrowroot starch or corn starch).
 I recently picked up a new way to infuse that crispy tofu with flavor, thanks to my friend Dana of Minimalist Baker.
 Basically, you bake the tofu first, then transfer it to a pan on the stove and pour sauce/glaze over it.
 The tofu soaks up the flavor like a sponge!
 It’s really neat.